JeremyJenki/PlayerHeight/README.md

 ## What does it do?

-In vanilla, changing the scale attribute alone does not effect player move speed, jump distance, health or any other traits, leading to unrealistic movement and unbalanced gameplay.
+In vanilla, changing the scale attribute of players does not effect player move speed, jump distance, health or any other traits, leading to unbalanced gameplay.

 This plugin fixes that by making each relevant attribute scale proportionally to the player's base scale.